Best streaming services for news

 Premium streaming services with a limited news selection

 The options above are great if you’re a little scrappy and willing to sit through commercials.
-If you have a medium-sized news appetite and a medium-sized budget, though, some of our overall top streaming picks may be a good fit.
+If you have a medium-sized news appetite and a medium-sized budget, though, some of the other streaming services we review may be a good fit.
 Check out the following:

 - Sling: Both the Sling Orange and Sling Blue packages offer access to some cable news, and you can buy the News Extra add-on for $6 per month.
 You’ll miss out entirely on local channels, though, so we recommend pairing the service with an HD antenna.